iambigdan/Datazens-alpha-team-Datahon/README.md

 AWS Athena: Athena is an interactive query service for S3 in which there is no need to load data it stays in S3.

+Power BI: was used to create an analytical dashboard

+SKlearning: was used to create a machine learning model [link to the ML model](https://github.com/iambigdan/Datazens-alpha-team-Datathon/blob/main/aws%20resources%20for%20data%20engineering/datazens_alpha_IAM_user_login.csv)
 ## Dataset Used

 Data was collected using generative ai after research on the causes of students failures in exam.
 Chatgpt was able to generate and accurate csv file on the issues.